lsst-dm/dm_dev_guide/python/style.rst

 #####################

 This is the version 6.0 of the DM Python Coding Standard.
-The :doc:`intro` provides the overarching Coding Standards policy applicable to all DM code.
+The :doc:`/coding/intro` provides the overarching Coding Standards policy applicable to all DM code.

 .. note::